How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • meloxicam;

 It is important to remember that simultaneous or frequent use of several of the above drugs is contraindicated.
-These drugs have a similar effect and potentiate the effect of each other.
-Thus, the parallel intake of several types of drugs will cause their overdose and the development side effects.
-The optimal dose for a conditionally healthy person with a broken finger is 1-2 tablets of any of the above drugs or their analogues.
+These drugs have similar effects and potentiate each other's effect.
+Thus, the parallel use of several types of drugs will cause their overdose and development of side effects.
+The optimal dose for a relatively healthy person with a broken finger is 1 – 2 tablets of any of the above drugs or their analogues.
 For people suffering from peptic ulcer, gastroesophageal reflux, duodenal ulcers, the maximum single dose is 1 tablet.
-It should be noted that the effect of the drug when taken orally develops no earlier than after 15 minutes.
-In addition, the stronger the pain, the later pain relief comes and the weaker its effect.
-This fact should be taken into account for those patients who expect the immediate disappearance of pain after taking the pill and, without waiting for the effect, swallow the second pill, the third, and so on.
+It is necessary to take into account that the effect of the drug when taken orally develops no earlier than after 15 minutes.
+In addition, the stronger the pain, the later the pain relief occurs and the weaker its effect.
+This fact should be taken into account by those patients who expect immediate disappearance of pain after taking a pill and, without waiting for the effect, swallow a second pill, a third, and so on.

 In this case, immobilization means temporary immobilization of the fracture site in order to prevent increased pain and the development of complications.
-Such immobilization is called transport immobilization, since it is during transportation to the hospital or injury point that the risk of secondary damage to broken phalanges is high.
+This type of immobilization is called transport immobilization, since it is during transportation to a hospital or injury point that there is a high risk of secondary damage to broken phalanges.

 As a rule, with a simple closed fracture, immobilization is not applied to the finger itself.
-However, with complex multi-comminuted fractures, sometimes it becomes necessary to immobilize it.
-Immobilization can be done mainly in two ways.
+However, with complex comminuted fractures, there is sometimes a need for immobilization.
+Immobilization can be achieved mainly in two ways.

 The first method is to apply a narrow and long splint, which can be a stick of medium thickness or a wire 30–40 cm long.
-One end of the splint is fixed at a broken finger, protruding 2–4 cm beyond its top.
-The second end lies on the palmar surface of the hand and forearm and is fixed.
-Then, with the help of a bandage, they carefully wrap the arm together with the splint, starting from the elbow edge and slowly advancing until the hand and finger are hidden under the tours of the bandage.
+One end of the splint is fixed at the broken finger, protruding 2–4 cm beyond its top.
+The second end rests on the palmar surface of the hand and forearm and is fixed.
+Then, using a bandage, carefully wrap the arm along with the splint, starting from the elbow edge and slowly moving until the hand and finger are hidden under the bandage.

-The second method is simpler, but less efficient.
-It consists in tying a broken finger to an adjacent or several adjacent fingers.
-This method of fixation is most suitable for closed finger fractures without displacement of bone fragments.
+The second method is simpler, but less effective.
+It involves tying the broken finger to an adjacent or several adjacent fingers.
+This fixation method is most suitable for closed finger fractures without displacement of bone fragments.

-Cold is the first pain reliever and anti-inflammatory used by humans.
-The mechanism of its action is to reduce the temperature of the tissues and the pain receptors located in them.
+Cold is the first pain reliever and anti-inflammatory agent used by humans.
+The mechanism of its action is to reduce the temperature of tissues and pain receptors located in them.
 The latter are able to perceive irritations in the temperature range from 4 to 55 degrees.
-Accordingly, when the temperature of the nerve receptor drops below 4 degrees, its activity slows down until it stops completely.
+Accordingly, when the temperature of the nerve receptor decreases to less than 4 degrees, its activity slows down until it stops completely.

-The mechanism of action of cold differs from the mechanism of the therapeutic action of painkillers and anti-inflammatory drugs.
-Therefore, cold can be safely combined with medicines.
+The mechanism of action of cold differs from the mechanism of therapeutic action of painkillers and anti-inflammatory drugs.
+Therefore, cold can be safely combined with medications.
 It is most convenient to use ice for this purpose.
 Moreover, it is desirable that the ice be crushed and placed in a waterproof bag or heating pad.
-Crushed ice takes the shape of the part of the body on which it is applied much better.
-As a result, the area of contact between the skin and ice increases and faster and better anesthesia of the fracture site occurs.
+Crushed ice takes the shape of the area of the body it is applied to much better.
+As a result, the area of contact between the skin and ice increases and faster and better pain relief occurs at the fracture site.

-It is important to remember that extremely low temperatures exposed to living tissues for a long time can lead to frostbite.
-In order to avoid such a complication, it is necessary to remove the ice pack every 5-10 minutes for 2-3 minutes.
+It is important to remember that extremely low temperatures affecting living tissue for a long time can lead to frostbite.
+In order to avoid such a complication, it is necessary to remove the ice pack every 5 - 10 minutes for 2 - 3 minutes.

-Treatment of a finger fracture is carried out according to various methods, depending on its complexity and associated complications.
+Treatment of a finger fracture is carried out using various methods, depending on its complexity and associated complications.

 • open reduction.

-Single-stage closed reposition of bone fragments is carried out with simple closed fractures with displacement.
-The classic displacement of fragments with such a fracture occurs in the palmar side, that is, an angle open to the back of the hand.
-Closed reposition is carried out in several stages.
-First, a test is made to determine whether the patient has a local anesthetic.
+Simultaneous closed reposition of bone fragments is carried out for simple closed fractures with displacement.
+The classic displacement of fragments in such a fracture occurs towards the palmar side, that is, at an angle open to the back of the hand.
+Closed reduction is carried out in several stages.
+First, a test is made to determine the patient's tolerance to a local anesthetic.
 More often, medium concentrated solutions of procaine and lidocaine are used for this purpose.
-In the absence of an allergic reaction to the anesthetic, it is injected gradually into the tissues surrounding the fracture.
+In the absence of an allergic reaction to the anesthetic, it is gradually injected into the tissue surrounding the fracture.

-When anesthesia is achieved, traction is performed ( thrust) of the finger along its axis.
-Then slowly bend all the joints of the finger until an angle of approximately 120 degrees is reached.
-After that, pressure is applied to the angle of the fracture until the bone returns to its original position, and then it is fixed.
+When pain relief is achieved, traction is performed ( traction) finger along its axis.
+Then slowly bend all the joints of the finger until an angle of approximately 120 degrees is achieved.
+After this, pressure is applied to the angle of the fracture until the bone returns to its original position, and then it is fixed.
 Immobilization is carried out with a plaster splint from the upper third of the forearm to the base of the fingers.
-In the future, only the damaged finger is fixed in a partially bent position, while the rest remain free.
-Immobilization of healthy fingers is considered a mistake, as it leads to the development of ankylosis ( shortening and hardening of the ligamentous apparatus, preventing the movement of the limb in full).
-Upon completion of the manipulation, the patient is recommended to keep the limb in an elevated position for 2-3 days to reduce swelling, and also to take painkillers in medium dosages indicated in the attached instructions.
+Subsequently, only the damaged finger is fixed in a partially bent position, while the rest remain free.
+Immobilization of healthy fingers is considered a mistake because it leads to the development of ankylosis ( shortening and hardening of the ligamentous apparatus, preventing full movement of the limb).
+Upon completion of the manipulation, the patient is recommended to keep the limb in an elevated position for 2 to 3 days to reduce swelling, and also take painkillers in medium dosages indicated in the attached instructions.

-This method of treatment is used for multi-comminuted closed fractures or when, after one-stage reposition, it is not possible to fix the bone in the correct position.
-As in the previous case, a test for the tolerance of the anesthetic substance is carried out.
-When it turns out to be negative ( allergic reaction does not develop), the same splint is applied to the forearm and hand as in the previous treatment method, but with one modification.
-On its palmar surface, opposite the broken finger, a strong wire is fixed, extending a few centimeters beyond the top of the finger and ending in a hook or loop.
+This method of treatment is used for comminuted closed fractures or when, after one-step reposition, it is not possible to fix the bone in the correct position.
+As in the previous case, a test is carried out to determine the tolerance of the anesthetic substance.
+In the case when it turns out to be negative ( no allergic reaction develops), the same splint is applied to the forearm and hand as in the previous treatment method, but with one modification.
+A strong wire is attached to its palmar surface opposite the broken finger, extending several centimeters beyond the top of the finger and ending in a hook or loop.

-Reposition of fragments is carried out in a similar way, with the same anesthesia, only after that the finger is pulled with a thread, pin or staples passed through the soft tissues of the finger or nail phalanx.
-For a stronger fixation of the structure, the nail is covered with several layers of polymer varnishes, which are used in cosmetology for nail extension.
-After the manipulation, the patient is prescribed a prophylactic course of antibacterial, anti-inflammatory and analgesic treatment.
+Reposition of fragments is carried out in a similar way, with the same anesthesia, only after this the finger is stretched using a thread, pin or staples passed through the soft tissue of the finger or nail phalanx.
+For a more durable fixation of the structure, the nail is covered with several layers of polymer varnishes, which are used in cosmetology for nail extensions.
+After the manipulation, the patient is prescribed a preventive course of antibacterial, anti-inflammatory and analgesic treatment.

 Open reduction

-This method of treatment is the last one resorted to by doctors for fractured fingers.
-The fact is that open reposition, in fact, is a surgical intervention on an open bone and it is accompanied by all the complications characteristic of operations in principle - wound suppuration, suture failure, osteomyelitis, etc. However, with certain indications this method is the only possible treatment for finger fractures.
-As a rule, these indications include an open simple or multi-comminuted fracture with displacement, an improperly healed fracture requiring bone destruction and repositioning, and purulent complications of previous treatments.
+This treatment method is the last one that doctors resort to for broken fingers.
+The fact is that open reposition, in essence, is a surgical intervention on an open bone and is accompanied by all the complications characteristic of operations in principle - wound suppuration, suture failure, osteomyelitis, etc. However, for certain indications this method is the only possible treatment for finger fractures.
+Typically, these indications include an open simple or comminuted displaced fracture, a malunion fracture requiring bone destruction and repositioning, and purulent complications of previous treatment methods.

 This procedure is carried out according to all the rules of a full-fledged surgical intervention under general anesthesia.
 Fixation of bone fragments is carried out more often with knitting needles, less often with screws.
 External fixation device ( Ilizarov apparatus) can also be used for a broken finger.
-Its advantage is that it reliably fixes bone fragments and does not require the application of gypsum, which prevents the wound from rotting and the development of suppurative processes in it.
-However, the disadvantage of the Ilizarov apparatus is that it requires careful daily processing, since in itself it is a foreign body and a potential source of an inflammatory reaction.
+Its advantage is that it reliably fixes bone fragments and does not require the application of plaster, which prevents the wound from rotting and the development of suppurative processes in it.
+However, the disadvantage of the Ilizarov apparatus is that it requires careful daily treatment, since it itself is a foreign body and a potential source of an inflammatory reaction.

-Proper treatment of finger fractures always involves the application of a cast.
-A broken finger refers to fractures of high complexity, so the attitude to its treatment should be as serious as possible.
-In order to achieve best results it is necessary to carry out reliable immobilization of the fracture site.
+Proper treatment of finger fractures always involves applying a cast.
+A finger fracture is a fracture of high complexity, so treatment should be taken as seriously as possible.
+In order to achieve best results it is necessary to reliably immobilize the fracture site.

-The most common material for applying an immobilizing dressing is a bandage soaked in a concentrated gypsum solution.
-When dried, the gypsum takes the form of a limb and for a long time retains the necessary rigidity of the structure to ensure the required level of immobilization.
-In addition to gypsum, there are other substances used to fix the upper limb in case of finger fractures.
-We are talking about special polymers that are applied like a plaster cast, but without the use of a bandage.
+The most common material for applying an immobilizing bandage is a bandage soaked in a concentrated plaster solution.
+When dried, the plaster takes the shape of the limb and for a long time retains the necessary structural rigidity to ensure the required level of immobilization.
+In addition to plaster, there are other substances used to fix the upper limb for fractures of the fingers.
+We are talking about special polymers that are applied like a plaster cast, but without using a bandage.
 After drying, the strength of the polymers is not inferior to gypsum, and the weight of the structure is several times less.
-In addition, when using it, there is no need to protect this material from the ingress of liquid, as when using gypsum, which collapses in this case.
-It goes without saying that not every hospital has modern polymeric materials for immobilization.
-In addition, they are most often not covered by the health insurance policy and must be paid from the patient's budget.
+In addition, when using it, there is no need to protect this material from liquid ingress, as when using gypsum, which is destroyed in this case.
+It goes without saying that modern polymer materials for immobilization are not available in every hospital.
+In addition, they are most often not covered by the health insurance policy and must be paid for from the patient’s budget.

-As mentioned above, when a finger is fractured, a cast is applied starting from the near part of the forearm, passes to the hand and ends with a separate fixation of only the broken finger.
-At the same time, it is important to initially take care of the correct position of the brush, since when the gypsum hardens, it will no longer be possible to change it.
-Correct position hand implies extension at the wrist joint by approximately 30 degrees and flexion of the phalanges of the fingers ( if skeletal traction methods were not used) to a position in which the tops of the fingers would lightly touch the palm.
-This position of the hand ensures the prevention of re-displacement of bone fragments, as well as the prevention of contractures.
-If contractures still develop, this position of the hand allows you to save its grasping function.
+As mentioned above, when a finger is broken, plaster is applied starting from the near part of the forearm, moves to the hand and ends with a separate fixation of only the broken finger.
+In this case, it is important to initially take care of the correct position of the brush, since once the plaster hardens, it will no longer be possible to change it.
+Correct position the hand involves extension of the wrist joint by approximately 30 degrees and flexion of the phalanges of the fingers ( if skeletal traction methods were not used) until the tops of the fingers lightly touch the palm.
+This position of the hand ensures the prevention of repeated displacement of bone fragments, as well as the prevention of contractures.
+If contractures do develop, this position of the hand allows you to maintain its grasping function.

-With simple closed finger fractures without displacement, the terms of plaster immobilization are on average 2-3 weeks.
-Full recovery of working capacity occurs in 3-4 weeks.
+For simple closed fractures of the fingers without displacement, the duration of plaster immobilization is on average 2–3 weeks.
+Full restoration of ability to work occurs in 3–4 weeks.

-For fractures of moderate complexity, namely closed simple and multi-comminuted fractures with displacement, as well as fractures requiring skeletal traction, gypsum is applied on average for 3-4 weeks with recovery for 6-8 weeks.
+For fractures of moderate complexity, namely closed simple and comminuted fractures with displacement, as well as fractures requiring skeletal traction, plaster is applied for an average of 3 - 4 weeks with restoration of working capacity for 6 - 8 weeks.

-In complex open multi-comminuted fractures using osteosynthesis methods ( restoring the integrity of the bone by implanting pins, screws, etc.) the terms of wearing a cast sometimes reach 6 weeks, and the full recovery of the finger's ability to work occurs at 8-10 weeks.
+For complex open comminuted fractures using osteosynthesis methods ( restoration of bone integrity using the implantation of wires, screws, etc.) the period of wearing a cast sometimes reaches 6 weeks, and full restoration of the finger’s ability to work occurs in 8–10 weeks.

-The treatment of finger fractures should be approached responsibly, since careless treatment often leads to the development of complications.
+The treatment of finger fractures should be approached with all responsibility, since careless treatment often leads to the development of complications.
 Some of them cause the patient many times more inconvenience and even suffering than the fracture itself.

 The most common complications of self-treatment of a finger fracture are: